rerobots/hardshare/doc/install.rst

 ````````

 An SSH key is required to create SSH tunnels through which remote users connect
 to containers that you host.
-This section describes how to prepare one for hardshare.
+This section describes how to manually create keys
+and some security considerations.
+Because a key pair is created as part of a new
+configuration (``hardshare config -c``) automatically, this section can be
+skipped unless something breaks.

 There might already be an SSH key at ``~/.ssh/id_rsa``.
 If not, or if you want to
 create a new pair for this purpose, then::